Tiny-Earth/DemoSite/site/src/summative.md

 ### Fairness in Testing

-The Standards for Educational and Psychological Testing provide principles to establish fairness in testing (American Educational Research Association, 1999):
+The Standards for Educational and Psychological Testing provide principles to establish fairness in testing [american1985standards](@cite):

 - All test takers have access to materials and opportunities to learn
 - All test takers receive equitable treatment during tests